flourenco-dev/CatBreedsApp/README.md

 ## Architecture
 This application follows the MVVM architecture pattern, utilizing Jetpack libraries for a clean and maintainable codebase.
 Both storage and network implementations in the app are surrounded by a helper class to provide code abstraction, making the code easier to test and implementations easier to replace.
-In terms of structure app is divided in :core and :ui modules to provide separation of concerns.
+In terms of structure app is divided in :common, :core and :ui modules to provide separation of concerns.

 ## Testing
 1. **Unit tests**: